How do Machine Learning Models Change?: METHODOLOGY

 \paragraph{\textbf{Commit Classification}}

-With all the diff information engineered and extracted, we proceeded to classify each commit to determine its type of change according to both Bhatia et al.'s taxonomy \cite{bhatia2023towards}, displayed in Table \ref{table:commit_types}, and Swanson's traditional software maintenance categories \cite{swanson1976dimensions}.
-This dual classification approach ensures that our taxonomy captures both ML-specific changes and fundamental software maintenance activities.
+With all the diff information engineered and extracted, we proceed to classify each commit to determine its type of change according to Bhatia et al.'s taxonomy \cite{bhatia2023towards}, displayed in Table \ref{table:commit_types}.

 Table \ref{table:commit_types} comprises four columns: \textit{Type}, \textit{Description}, \textit{Example}, and \textit{Explanation}.
 The \textit{Type} column lists the commit types from Bhatia et al.'s taxonomy, which are the labels assigned to commits by the LLM based on the input provided.
 The \textit{Description} column provides a brief explanation of each commit type.
 The \textit{Example} column presents an actual commit from our dataset, including the model ID, commit ID, commit title, files modified, and relevant changes.
 This example represents the input provided to the LLM for classification.
 The \textit{Explanation} column offers a rationale for why, given the input, it is reasonable that the LLM classified the commit into the specified \textit{Type}.